-43. Income generation transactions are defined as derivatives written or sold to generate additional income or return to the reporting entity.
+44. Income generation transactions are defined as derivatives written or sold to generate additional income or return to the reporting entity.
 They include covered options, caps, and floors (e.g., a reporting entity writes an equity call option on stock that it already owns).

-Recognition and Measurement of Derivatives Used in Replication (Synthetic Asset) Transactions
+Derivatives Used in Replication (Synthetic Asset) Transactions

-53. Replication (Synthetic Asset) transaction means a derivative transaction entered into in conjunction with other investments in order to reproduce the investment characteristics of otherwise permissible investments.
+54. Replication (Synthetic Asset) transaction means a derivative transaction entered into in conjunction with other investments in order to reproduce the investment characteristics of otherwise permissible investments.
 A derivative transaction entered into by an insurer as a hedging or income generation transaction shall not be considered a replication (synthetic asset) transaction.